A Global Spiritual Community: For A Changing World

 "The Promised One hath now been made manifest... a new Manifestation hath appeared and a fresh revelation of God's transcendent power...the appearance of the peerless and everlasting Beauty in the garb of mortal men..." –Baha'u'llah

-This refers to the appearance of a Manifestation of God, the Promised One, the Lord of the Age, one sent by God, bearing a new name that means The Glory of God, a new cycle called The Day of God which marks the end of the prophetic Adamic cycle (Adam to Muhammad) and the start of an era of maturity, characterized as the "most great Revelation."
+This refers to the appearance of a Manifestation from God, the Promised One, the Lord of the Age, one sent by God, bearing a new name that means The Glory of God, a new cycle called The Day of God which marks the end of the prophetic Adamic cycle (Adam to Muhammad) and the start of an era of maturity, and characterized as the "most great Revelation."

 Focusing on unity and transitioning humanity from spiritual adolescence to spiritual adulthood, the maturity of mankind to the establishment of the Kingdom of God on earth, so that "the light of Divine bounty of grace, and mercy may envelop all mankind."

+As humanity collectively embraces spiritual maturity and builds a unified world, society will never slide backwards into the darkness of global warfare or feudal division.
 What we choose to awaken within ourselves becomes part of what the world is becoming.

 A prayer for peace, that every heart may be guided, protected, and that each soul may arise to shine as a source of light in the world.